How to Prevent Sexual Harassment in the Workplace

 Sexual harassment is a form of discrimination that violates Title VII of the Civil Rights Act of 1964.
 Sexual harassment occurs when one employee makes continued, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature to another employee against his or her wishes.

-According to a current issues report update from the U.S. Equal Employment Opportunity Commission (EEOC), sexual harassment occurs, "when submission to or rejection of this conduct explicitly or implicitly affects an individual's employment, unreasonably interferes with an individual's work performance or creates an intimidating, hostile or offensive work environment."
+According to an issues report update from the U.S. Equal Employment Opportunity Commission (EEOC), sexual harassment occurs, "when submission to or rejection of this conduct explicitly or implicitly affects an individual's employment, unreasonably interferes with an individual's work performance or creates an intimidating, hostile or offensive work environment."

 Examples of Sexual Harassment

 Sexual harassment can occur in a variety of situations.
-These are examples of sexual harassment, not intended to be all-inclusive.
+These are examples of sexual harassment, not intended to be all-inclusive but to provide guidance as you assess a work situation.

 - Unwanted jokes, gestures, offensive words on clothing, and unwelcome comments and repartee that is sexual in nature.

-- Touching and any other bodily contact such as scratching or patting a coworker's back, grabbing an employee around the waist, kissing an employee, hugging an employee, or interfering with an employee's ability to move.
+- Touching and any other bodily contact or near contact such as scratching or patting a coworker's back, grabbing an employee around the waist, kissing an employee, hugging an employee, or interfering with an employee's ability to move, such as blocking their ability to get up from their chair.

 - Repeated requests for dates or other get-togethers that are turned down or unwanted flirting.